Why Is My Thermostat Blank?

 There should be a power plug attached to the condensate pump.
 Make sure the power plug is plugged into an outlet.

-Also check to see if the outlet is a GFCI type (a GFCI outlet has test and reset buttons).
+Also check if the outlet is a GFCI type (a GFCI outlet has test and reset buttons).
 The GFCI outlet may need to be reset by pushing firmly on the reset button.
 You can also check power to the outlet by plugging something else into the outlet to test its operation.

 If the heating and cooling system is still not working, check for water in the safety overflow pan, often located under the indoor HVAC unit.